Innovire/old-website/README.md

 ### To make edits
 1. Create a branch using git checkout -b <name-of-branch>
 2. When done making edits, git push.
-I will review the code and merge master if it's good.
+An administrator will review the code and merge master if there are no big problems.